llrs/TFM/README.md

 # Purpose

-This repository is for my master thesis, and works with subtrees to merge data from several other projects.
+This repository has the work for my master thesis, which involves using [WGCNA](https://labs.genetics.ucla.edu/horvath/CoexpressionNetwork/Rpackages/WGCNA/).

-So far I hadn't had success.
+Each branch is intended to use for a different kind of projects:

+ * microarrays
+   For analysing gene expression either by microarrays or sequencing.
+ * miRNA
+   For analysing microRNA data from sequencing.
+ * master
+   For general things common to both workflows.